 The next time you're in Amsterdam, follow the crowds of tourists (non-Dutch-speakers) from Amsterdam Central Station to the Damrak—a wide boulevard lined with souvenir shops that culminates at Dam Square.
 This city square, known as "The Dam," also marks the endpoint of other well-traveled streets like Nieuwendijk, Kalverstraat, and Damstraat.
 Dam Square is the triumphal checkpoint of countless visitors to Amsterdam and an ideal first stop punctuated by local attractions like the National Monument, the Royal Palace, the fifteenth-century "New Church," and De Bijenkorf for shopping.

 Phone+31 20 624 1111

-The Netherlands' own outpost of this wax statuary emporium borders Dam Square (and provides a fantastic view of it all from its upper-floor windows).
-Founded in 1970, it was the first Madame Tussauds that was opened in mainland Europe after Britain's flagship.
-Excellent fun for families and an effortless introduction to Dutch pop culture; visitors will encounter models from Queen Beatrix to DJ Tiesto, as well as Lady Gaga and President Barack Obama.
+The Netherlands' own wax statue museum borders Dam Square and provides a fantastic view of the city from its upper-floor windows.
+Founded in 1970, the museum was the first of its kind to open in Europe after Britain's flagship debut.
+This effortless introduction to Dutch pop culture makes an excellent stop for families with kids.
+Check out wax statues of Queen Beatrix and DJ Tiesto, as well as those of Lady Gaga and Barack Obama.